-The NIFTY 50 Index is a well-diversified portfolio of 50 of India’s largest and most liquid companies on the National Stock Exchange (NSE).
-These 50 companies in the Nifty 50 capture 66.8% of the float-adjusted market capitalization from a universe of 1,600+ companies that are listed on the NSE.
+The NIFTY 50 Index is a well-diversified portfolio of 50 of India’s largest and most liquid companies.
+These fifty companies capture 66.8% of the float-adjusted market capitalization from a universe of 1,600+ listed companies on the NSE.

-The Nifty 50 was launched on April 22, 1996 with 50 stocks.
+The Nifty 50 Index was launched on April 22, 1996 with fifty stocks.
 The Index is used for benchmarking fund portfolios, launching index funds and index-based derivatives.

 Companies in Nifty 50

 The Nifty 50 Index is reconstituted twice a year based on the last six months data ending January and July.
 In the last update earlier this year (Feb 2019), Britannia Industries entered the index by replacing HPCL.
 Now, HPCL moves to Nifty Next 50 Index.